 Coupon expiry date

-You can set the expiry date for the coupon here.
-An important thing to remember is that the expiry happens at 00:00 hours on the set day.
+You can set the expiry date of the coupon here.
+An important thing to remember is that the expiry happens at 00:00 hours on a set day.
 If you are offering your customers a coupon discount throughout New Year’s day, you have to set January 2nd as the coupon expiry date.

-Discounts coupons are a great way to boost sales on your store, but in certain situations they can eat into your margins too.
+Discounts coupons are a great way to boost sales in your store, but in certain situations, they can eat into your margins too.
 As expected, WooCommerce allows great options to restrict usage and prevent any undesirable outcomes.

 The other usage restrictions are as below:

 If you want to restrict the coupon to be used in combination with other similar coupons, tick the ‘Individual use only’ checkbox.

 To restrict the use of the coupon along with other sale items, tick the ‘Exclude sale items’ checkbox.

 You can select the products for which the coupon is applied.
 If the products listed on this field are not there in the cart, the discount will not be availed.

 Next, if you want to exclude specific products from the range of the coupon, you can add those products here.
 If the listed products from this field are added to the cart, the coupon won’t apply.
 This is a good way to exclude your high-demand or expensive products from the sale window.
 Also, if the coupon is for product discount, it won’t be applicable to the products listed here.

 Also note, if you leave the ‘Products’ and ‘Exclude products’ fields empty, the coupon will be applied to all products in your store.